-There are a host of ‘over-the-counter’ ways to treat your allergy symptoms, but proper household air filtration can help you ensure one major piece of the puzzle is taken care of so that your home’s air is helping, not worsening, your allergies.
+There are a host of ‘over-the-counter’ ways to treat your allergy symptoms, but good household air filtration can help you make sure one big piece of the puzzle is handled so that your home’s air is helping, not worsening, your allergies.

 Here are three pointers Norrell Service Experts put together to help you breathe a little easier when your allergies would probably flare up: